JitendraCh-Kore/pms-injectable-docs/README.md

 # User Authentication
 ## Login Function
-In order to initiate the ‘logged-in user’ into Pick My Solar application, you need to set PMS parameters using `window._PMS.setParams()` function.
+To initiate the ‘logged-in user’ into Pick My Solar application, you need to set PMS parameters using `window._PMS.setParams()` function.
 You can call this function inside your native website's login function/method.
 ### Example:
 ```js
 yourLoginFunction() {